ParadigmZero/firefox-bookmark-tag-transform/README.md

 Within the output file.

+Easily runnable with npx with anyone who has NodeJS installed.

 # Running

-Node/npm must be installed.
+Node must be installed.

-## npx
+## npx executable (in terminal)

 Give one argument, being the (path and) filename.